Meghan Black & Rusty Reid, c. 1999

 "Or who you are?"
 Conway asked, incredulous yet hopeful.

-Fraser took a moment to answer and Conway could see him vainly trying to remember simple details…such as his name.
+such as his name.
 "No, I don't remember anything.
 Do you know me?"
 Fraser looked up now, able to focus finally on the two men squatting before him.

 Conway thought quickly.
 This was too good an opportunity to waste.
 They just might get out of this, not only alive but also free, if they played their cards from the right deck.

-"Sure we know ya, Ben.
-You're our pal…our partner.
+our partner.
 Sorry about the lovetap, but we didn't expect you to be joining us this trip.
 You surprised us."
 He looked hard at Jay to make certain the dimwit recognized their chance to get out of this.
 Jay looked blank for a moment, and then his face cleared as the idea hit him.

 Jay grinned and nodded his head vigorously.
 "Yeah, Ben.
 You're part of our gang."

 In the meantime, Conway pulled out his pack of smokes and lit up, then held it out to Ben.
 Might as well start the indoctrination.
-And the idea of the clean-cut Mountie sucking on a coffin nail was just too perfect. //Hah, see what that does to your image, Dudly Do-Right!// They'd decide what to do when they got into town, but until then, they'd have to make Benton Fraser believe he was one of them…a bank robber and criminal running from the law.
-It would save their necks and keep them from having to watch him, to boot.
+And the idea of the clean-cut Mountie sucking on a coffin nail was just too perfect. //Hah, see what that does to your image, Dudly Do-Right!// They'd decide what to do when they got into town, but until then, they'd have to make Benton Fraser believe he was one of them

 Fraser drew back from the cellophane covered packet as if it were a poisonous snake.
 "Do I smoke?"